hammerlab/variant-calling-benchmarks/README.md

 ## Running on a cluster

-We override `TMPDIR` because the default (`/tmp`) is not mounted on our cluster nodes.
-The node you call the script from and the spark driver node (not the executors) must be able to share the temporary files.
-The driver node must also be able to write to the directory specified in `--out-dir`.
+Note that both the node you launch this from and the driver node must be able to write to the directory given in `--out-dir`.

 ```
-mkdir -p tmp
 GUACAMOLE_HOME=~/sinai/git/guacamole
-TMPDIR=$(pwd)/tmp vcb-guacamole-cluster \
+time vcb-guacamole-cluster \
     base_config.json \
     infrastructure-configs/demeter.json \
     guacamole-configs/default.json \